 Native American Heritage

 I consider it a privilege to represent a state with a rich Native American heritage.
-In fact, I am the sole tribal enrolled Native American currently serving in Congress.
+In fact, I am one of the only tribal-enrolled Native Americans currently serving in Congress.
 My tribe is the Chickasaw Nation.
 They were one of the Five Civilized Tribes along with the Cherokee, Choctaw, Muskogee/Creek, and Seminole.

 In our state there are currently 38 sovereign tribes.
 This strong tribal presence has truly helped keep our state "Indian Country."
 Please browse the links below to find out more information about Native American affairs, tribal history and what is being done to help preserve Indian heritage.